stnava/ANTsTutorial/README.md

 * [fmri tutorial](https://github.com/ntustison/ANTsRfMRITutorial/blob/master/tutorial.pdf) - these are constantly evolving with data types and such.

-* there is HCP example data [here](https://figshare.com/articles/hcpLSDataANTs/6399935) that matches what is needed for these illustrations:
+* there is HCP example data [here](https://figshare.com/articles/hcpLSDataANTs/6399935) that matches what is needed for these fMRI illustrations:
     * [https://stnava.github.io/distortionCorrectionWithANTs/](https://stnava.github.io/distortionCorrectionWithANTs/)
     * [https://stnava.github.io/structuralFunctionalJointRegistration/](https://stnava.github.io/structuralFunctionalJointRegistration/)